-A request for public comments regarding any other inert ingredients currently used in organic production that are not identified in the list provided by the NOP."
-(Memorandum to the NOSB, Mile McEvoy, February 27, 2013)
+A request for public comments regarding any other inert ingredients currently used in organic production that are not identified in the list provided by the NOP."7

 Is the public to believe, given the lack of collaboration identified above, that the NOP is moving ahead with a process that requires board review?
 Does the NOP not expect harm to the organic label and public trust in the underlying standards if it does not move ahead as agreed to with the NOSB?
 Issues like inerts review must be addressed and they require collaboration that the NOP has rejected.